 1. Air Conditioner (if installed)OFF

 2. Temperature SelectorCOLD

 3. Vent Selector FEET/PANEL/DEFROST POSITION

 4. Airflow SelectorSET AIRFLOW TO MAXIMUM

 If source of smoke and fume is firewall forward:

 a.
 Airflow SelectorOFF

 5. Panel Eyeball OutletsOPEN

 6. Prepare to land as soon as possible.

-If airflow is not sufficient to clear smoke or fumes from cabin:

-a.
-Cabin Doors

 If smoke and/or fumes are detected in the cabin, check the engine parameters for any sign of malfunction.
 If a fuel leak has occurred, actuation of electrical components may cause a fire.
 If there is a strong smell of fuel in the cockpit, divert to the nearest suitable landing field.
-Perform a Forced Landing and shut down the fuel supply to the engine once a safe landing is assured.
+Perform Forced Landings Checklist and shut down the fuel supply to the engine once a safe landing is assured.